jack-driscoll/jack-driscoll.github.io/about.md

 - bash/python/powershell scripting
 - fluency on the CLI and GUI

+### Advice

+- efficiency is better than power
+- if it ain't broke, don't fix it
+- newer does not mean better, although it can
+- older does not mean worse, and reliability is better than novelty
+- a well tuned and engineered machine is far better than a faster one
+- quality, speed, features / good, fast, cheap - pick 2
+- improving your design is better than throwing money at something

 ## Mental and Social Differences & Impediments {#mental}

 - An unknown sleep disorder